ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The domain IDs that for the alert policy.
 For example, `--domains domainID1,domainID2`

 `--services`
 :   Specify which services the alert should monitor.
 Valid values are `country-access-rules`, `waf`, `firewall-rules`, `ratelimit`, `securitylevel`, `ip-access-rules`, `browser-integrity-check`, `ua-rules`, `lockdowns`, `iprange-access-rules`, `asn-access-rules`, `Managed-firewall` [Enterprise Plans Only]{: tag-blue}

    The 'SERVICES' is only used for advanced waf alert.
-If the alert policy you wanted to update is created without services specified, create a new one with sevices specified instead of updating.
+If the alert policy you wanted to update is created without services that are specified, create a new one with sevices specified instead of updating.
    {: note}

 `-i, --instance`